 Carew's Death of Nelson.

 Other portrait statues by Carew include William Huskisson in Chichester, Henry Gratton for the Houses of Parliament (St Stephen’s Hall), and Edmund Kean for the Drury Lane Theatre.
 He also carved a few non-portrait monuments, including the Edward Woods Memorial, again in in Chichester Cathedral, the Robert Gibbings Memorial in St Nicholas, Brighton, and Michael Nugent in Kensal Green Cemetery, where Carew himself is buried (though I have yet to find either monument there).
-A couple of religious works are also attributable to him, including a relief of the Baptism of Christ for St John the Baptist, Brighton, and a reredos in the Chapel of the Assumption, Warwick St, London, though I am not sure this survives.
+A couple of religious works are also attributable to him, including a relief of the Baptism of Christ for St John the Baptist, Brighton, and a reredos for the Chapel of the Assumption, Warwick St, London, though I am not sure this survives.

 Carew’s style is very classical, noble, and with considerable grace.
 His girls have a typically early 19th century look, and a fullness of figure.
-His men tend to the modestly muscular.
+His male statues tend to the modestly muscular.